 KCCU is a department of Cameron University, and provides Cameron broadcasting students with learning opportunities.
 Our lab-students produce thousands of free Public Service Announcements for area non-profits each year, helping to spread the word about the many charitable organizations in our area.
-A new project featuring a student-produced news program is set to unveil in 2017.
+A new project featuring a student-produced news program began in 2017.

 The Corporation for Public Broadcasting provides KCCU with an annual grant and requires KCCU to disclose the following information.